 Certificates of deposit are collateralized at least by the amount not federally insured.
-As of June 30, 2023, the District had no deposits exposed to custodial credit risk.

 Interest Rate Risk:

 Investments are made based upon prevailing market conditions at the time of the transaction with the intent to hold the instrument until maturity.
 However, the District has no formal written policy addressing interest rate risk.